The Wasserstein Proximal Gradient Algorithm: Non asymptotic analysis

 \section{Non asymptotic analysis}

+In this section, we provide rates for the Wasserstein proximal gradient algorithm.
+The main technical challenge is to handle the fact that $\cH$ is only convex along generalized geodesics (and not along any interpolating curve).
+We overcome this challenge by using the intuition that the Wasserstein proximal gradient algorithm is a discretization of the associated Wasserstein gradient flow.
+More precisely, the main step is to establish a discrete EVI to prove the rates.
+The proof differs from the one of the proximal gradient algorithm because the convexity inequality can be used with optimal transport maps only, see Lemma~\ref{lem:general-geo-cvx}.

 We consider a fixed step size $\gamma < 1/L$ and a probability distribution $\pi \in \cP_2(\sX)$.
-Our main result (Proposition~\ref{prop:evi}) combines several ingredients: the identification of the optimal transport maps between $\mu_n, \nu_{n+1}$ and $\mu_{n+1}$ (see Equations \eqref{eq:forward} and \eqref{eq:backward}), the proof of a generic lemma regarding generalized geodesic convexity (Lemma~\ref{lem:general-geo-cvx}) and a proof of a discrete EVI for our proximal gradient algorithm, relying on the generalized geodesic convexity of $\cH$.
+Our main result (Proposition~\ref{prop:evi}) combines several ingredients: the identification of the optimal transport maps between $\mu_n, \nu_{n+1}$ and $\mu_{n+1}$ (see Equations \eqref{eq:forward} and \eqref{eq:backward}), the proof of a generic lemma regarding generalized geodesic convexity (Lemma~\ref{lem:general-geo-cvx}) and a proof of a discrete EVI (Lemma~\ref{lemma:discreteEVI}).